jjliggett/jjversion-action/README.md

 The jjversion-action license applies to all parts of jjversion-action that are not externally maintained libraries and dependencies.

-The primary dependency of jjversion-action 0s jjversion-gha-output, located at <https://github.com/jjliggett/jjversion-gha-output>.
+The primary dependency of jjversion-action is jjversion-gha-output, located at <https://github.com/jjliggett/jjversion-gha-output>.
 Its license can be found in that repository.
-This action installs jjversion-gha-output from the GitHub jjliggett/jjversion-gha-output repository.
+This action downloads a GitHub Release executable binary from the jjliggett/jjversion-gha-output repository and executes it.

 Another core dependency of jjversion-action is jjversion, which is a dependency of jjversion-gha-output.
 This is located at <https://github.com/jjliggett/jjversion>.
 Its license and the licenses for its dependencies can be found in the jjversion repository.